KevinChunye/BNDS-Space-Design/README.md

 OG founders of this workshop 2018-2020:
-Sophons members, Yuanhe li & some great fellas from class 2021, and our OG advisors Mingpu Liu, Yulan Zhou, Yulun Wu from BNDS class 2020
+Sophons members, Yuanhe li & some great fellas from class of 2021, and our OG advisors Mingpu Liu, Yulan Zhou, Yulun Wu from BNDS class of 2020

 Sophons members:
 Haochuan Wang, Yichen Wang, Jiaying Zhou, Bingan Chen, Yifei Li, Runxin Yan,